 Guidelines for Submitting Rhode Island Roots Articles

 An article of genealogical interest may be as simple as a brief transcription of a Bible record or a family letter.
 In such cases the writer needs only the ability to read the document accurately, the patience to copy it carefully, and the skill to write a sentence or two of introduction.
-Beyond such basic but important work, editors and readers look for articles that set out to solve a specific mystery, such as the identity of a second wife or distinctions between two men of the same name in the same town.
+Beyond such basic but important work, the editor looks for articles that set out to solve a specific mystery, such as the identity of a second wife or distinctions between two men of the same name in the same town.
 These analytical articles require considerable research and writing skills: not only must the author draw a plausible conclusion based on the evidence, but he or she must be able to explain it completely and convincingly to the readers.

-Cherry Fletcher Bamberg
+Cherry Fletcher Bamberg FASG

 Get Writing For Rhode Island Roots Booklet (PDF)